jcatrysse/jira2redmine_migration/README.md

 4. **Push (`push`)** – with `--use-extended-api`, the script creates missing trackers via the plugin and records the results in the mapping table.
 Without the plugin it prints a detailed checklist so you can create the trackers manually before marking them as complete.
+5. **Project linkage** – once tracker IDs are available, the transform phase records the mapped Redmine project IDs from Jira usage in `migration_mapping_trackers.proposed_redmine_project_ids`.
+The push phase then aligns both project-scoped and global issue types with those recorded projects, adding any missing tracker associations via the standard Redmine API.

 > **Configuration tip:** set `migration.trackers.default_redmine_status_id` when every new tracker should share the
 > same default Redmine status.
 Otherwise the transform phase falls back to the first open status discovered in the